becheanucornel/ROS2-Project---SCARA-Robot/README.md

 ### Waypoint Format (JSON)

-The file which holds the waypoints the robot has to move to lives inside: "~/src/robot_bringup/config/".
+The file which holds the waypoints the robot has to move to is located inside: "~/src/robot_bringup/config/".
-Here the user can add, or modify the waypoints as he likes, by using the following structure:
+Here the user can add or modify the waypoints as they like, using the following structure:

 ```json
 {